Skip to main content

 2. Smart Wallet Creation

 Each user receives their own segregated smart wallet.
-Create one by calling:
+Smart wallets (Gnosis Safe accounts) can be provisioned via the API:

 Request Body: